chamsom/google-keep-clone/README.md

 Created and finished project for the purpose of furthering my studies in Front-End Web Development.

-Built lovingly with modern JS (ES6) and CSS Flexbox.
+Built lovingly with ES6 JS and CSS Flexbox.